aymen-souid/Covid-Dashbord/README.md

 execute streamlit run main.py

-This project is about statistics and visualisations of covid vaccination compaign.
+This project is about statistics and visualisations of covid vaccination campaign.

 I've turned main.py  scripts into shareable web app using streamlit.